- About WIP

 The Water Information Program is a public information program sponsored by the water districts, organizations and agencies in the San Juan and Dolores watersheds of Southwestern Colorado.
 The purpose of the WIP is to provide information to the public and community on water topics and water related issues.

-Weather watchers are needed to help Colorado State monitor the ongoing drought and longer-term climate conditions, the university stated Thursday.
+Weather watchers are needed to help Colorado State monitor the ongoing drought and longer-term climate conditions.
 The Community Collaborative Rain, Hail and Snow Network, known as CoCoRaHS, is hoping to have at least one person per square mile recording observations along the Front Range, and as many as possible elsewhere in the state.

 Farmers consume nearly 90 percent of Colorado's water, and Colorado State University is offering ways for them to use it more efficiently.
 A grant from the U.S. Department of Agriculture to CSU's Center for Agricultural Energy will pay for reduced-cost irrigation efficiency audits for growers with center pivot systems.